VivianBrandenburg/qtools/README.md

+# QTools: Toolbox for training siamese and quartet networks for inferring phylogenetic features

 If you are mainly interested in exploring the training results, check out how to use the [Dashboard](#explore-the-results-with-dashboard).
 If you want to use the training code start with the [Installation instructions](#install).